rocknsm/rock/CONTRIBUTING.md

 We're just a handful of developers and engineers and probably need better communication mediums.
 For now, if you have questions, head over to the docs on http://rocknsm.io/ and see if that helps.
 If you still need help, visit our [mailing list](https://groups.google.com/forum/#!forum/rocknsm) at Google Groups.
 If you think you found a bug, please file an issue - better yet, submit a patch!

+The GitHub issue tracker is not the best place for questions for various reasons, but both the docs and the mailing list are very helpful places for those things.

 ## Contributing ?
 Please see the [CODING_GUIDELINES](./CODING_GUIDELINES.md) for information on style and general processes for contributing to this project.